uoregon-libraries/newspaper-curation-app/hugo/content/specs/upload-specs.md

 ### Born-Digital

-The folder structure tells us the newspaper title and issue date.  e.g., `/mnt/news/sftp/sn12345678/2018-01-02` would mean the January 2nd, 2018 edition of title `sn12345678`.
-Note that the "sftp directory" can be used instead of the LCCN if they differ (for historical reasons - the legacy app's born-digital and scan processors were very separated).
+The folder structure tells us the newspaper title and issue date.  e.g., `/mnt/news/sftp/sftpuser/2018-01-02` would mean the January 2nd, 2018 edition of title whose SFTP login is "sftpuser".

 The issue should contain PDFs and nothing else.
 Publishers should never upload tertiary files.
 Ideally, publishers should upload one PDF for the entire